AWegnerGitHub/openshift_se_plagiarism/README.md

 The following needs to be added to the Gear's environment variables to allow integration with the Stack Exchange APIs

-    CLIENT_SECRET=YOURSECRET
+    CLIENT_SECRET="YOURSECRET"

 `YOURSECRET` is the value provided when you registered an app.
-You can accomplish this by either logging in and editing `.bash_profile` directly, or issuing this command (while logged in):
+You can accomplish this logging in and editing `.bash_profile` directly at the following path:

-    echo "export CLIENT_SECRET=YOURSECRET" >> ~/app-root/data/.bash_profile
+    ~/app-root/data/.bash_profile

 To use this value in a local test environment, create `user_settings.py` and add `CLIENT_SECRET=YOURSECRET` to the file